ggustin93/ghostly-plus-dashboard/docs/00_PROJECT_DEFINITION/prd.md

 The current system:

 - Collects data from Delsys Trigno EMG sensors placed on quadriceps muscles
-- Stores data in C3D format (standard biomechanics format)
+- Stores data in C3D format (standard biomechanics format); multiple C3D files may be generated if a single rehabilitation session involves multiple distinct game plays.
-- Records game metrics (level, score, duration)
+- Records game metrics (level, score, duration) within each C3D file or associated metadata.
-- Saves files locally on the tablet
+- Saves C3D files locally on the tablet.
-- Does not currently support centralized storage or analysis
+- Does not currently support centralized storage or analysis for multiple C3D files from a single rehabilitation session in an aggregated manner.

 ### 2.3 Limitations of Current System (Prior to Web Dashboard Development)